0xZuk0/matrix/_posts/2020-08-22-Classified1-Writup.md

 ## **Privilege Escalation**

 When i am writing this writup the ratio of (root:user) solves are very less.
-People are easily getting user flag but having a hard time getting root shell.
-So let's start out journey to get the root shell.
+People are easily getting user shell but having a hard time getting root shell.
+So let's start out journey to get the shell flag.

 So in the last section we got a proper shell in the machine.
 Now let's enumerate and try to search for something worth.
 After spending some time i get a executable file inside the `Downloads` folder of user `shaun`